Simon Davey: Playing career

 In 1987, Davey made his League debut for Swansea City at the age of 16 against Torquay United and became the second youngest player ever to play for the Swans.
 Davey went on to make 58 appearances, scoring 5 goals in 4 years, as a midfielder.
 During this 4-year period he earned a Welsh Cup Winners medal and also gained European experience, playing in the Cup Winners Cup against Monaco, the French Cup winners, and Panathanaikos, the Greek champions.

 In August 1992, he went from Swansea to Carlisle United on a free transfer.
 Within a few games, at the age of 22, he took over as team captain and led the club for a further 2 years and 5 months.
 In the 1993–94 season he played every game earning recognition amongst his fellow professionals by being selected for the Professional Footballers' Association (PFA) Team of the Season, an award voted for by all the professional players in the Football League.
 He also challenged for the title of leading scorer, eventually finishing second to David Reeves with a tally of 13.
 Carlisle United supporters voted one of these goals, a 35-yard free-kick against Shrewsbury Town, as their second best goal of all time.
 Davey went on to make 132 appearances for the club and scored a total of 23 goals.
 In February 1995 Davey was sold to Preston North End for £125,000.
 At the end of that season, Carlisle won the Division Three Championship and although Davey had already left the club he had played the minimum requirement of 26 games to qualify for a Championship medal.

 At Preston, Davey earned a consecutive championship medal when Preston North End won the divisional title, Davey made his full home league debut in midfield alongside a youngster on loan from Manchester United who arrived to make his league debut too, David Beckham.
 They played 5 games together, Beckham scored his first league goal when the novice asked Davey if he could have a go at a free-kick Davey was planning to take; Davey stepped aside and let him have it.
 Davey went on to score 22 times in 122 games for Preston and was named in the PFA Team of the Season in 1995.
 While with the club, he also made 11 loan appearances for Darlington.
 Davey's playing career was cut short at the age of 27 following a back injury while training with a medicine ball.

-Managerial career
+Coaching career

 After retiring, Preston manager David Moyes gave Davey a chance at coaching with the club and within a short time Davey was in charge of Preston's Youth Academy, later moving to the Youth Academy at Barnsley.
 As part of his coaching education, he gained the UEFA C Licence, the UEFA B Licence, the UEFA A Licence and the UEFA Pro Licence in 2005 as well as the Academy Managers licence and the UEFA Youth Licence.